 Don’t miss: So Disgusting I’m Embarrassed to Tell

 Dear Cindy: You will not find a better nor more affordable vacuum than this Shark Professional Rotator Lift-Away vacuum, in my opinion.
-There are dozens of Shark models out there, however, this one is available right now for about $180 and comes with Shark’s Anti-Allergen Complete Seal Technology® + HEPA filter.
+There are dozens of Shark models out there, however, this one comes with Shark’s Anti-Allergen Complete Seal Technology® + HEPA filter.
 I love that it is two vacuums in one—a lovely, lightweight upright as well as a lift-away pod that makes it easy and convenient for smaller jobs, like steps and staircases.
 Hope that helps!

 PREVIOUSLY: What Do You Need to Be Happy?